-Studying in the International Classes
+Studying in the English-speaking classes

 - Students study in accordance with a five-period system.
 Students’ timetables change every seven weeks.